- Public opinion in most countries, with a few exceptions, is hardening around the need to do more to address the changing climate.

 As I mentioned in a previous blog, these are times of uncertainty and so much has happened in the last two weeks.

-How well we prepare for and adapt to the new normal will determine the success.
+How well we prepare for and adapt to the new normal will determine our success.
 Please feel free to send me a message if you would like to discuss or brainstorm ideas and share your thoughts.

 Figure 1: Cost of Production for Different Feedstock (Refer to previous blog – Sep 30, 2018)